viesturz/tapchanger/Print Guide.md

 ### Plastic

+Polycarbonate is the recommended option, being extremely rigid.
+And requires no glue to hold the inserts in.

-ASA is the preferred filament right now, providing generally better rigidity than ABS, especially when kept under load.
+ASA is the next best option, providing generally better rigidity than ABS, especially when kept under load.
 I have had good success with Prusament ASA.

 CF-ASA is also fine.
 I did not see significnant delta from plain ASA however.

-PC-ABS is an option, drop me a line if you have success with that.

 ### Parameters